Keyboard shortcuts

 }

-Unit tests should be fast and focused, testing one behavior per function.
+Each unit test should be fast and focused, testing one behavior per function.
+Name tests descriptively to communicate the expected behavior.

 5. Integration Tests